Woodland Hills Foreclosure Defense Attorneys

 Foreclosure is typically initiated when a borrower has missed three to six payments, although this can vary depending on the terms of the loan.
 In California, the foreclosure process usually takes about 4 to 6 months to complete.

-There are three different types of foreclosure in California, including:
+There are different types of foreclosure in California, including:

 - Nonjudicial Foreclosure